aksommerville/gamek/README.md

 - - - [ ] Friendly input mapping editor.
 Optional, don't include in Gamek core.
 - - - [ ] audio
 - - - [ ] When browser window loses focus, song player start skipping.
 Is there a DOM event for this?
 Pause when unfocussed.
+- - - [ ] Input config only really works while the VM is running.
+Can we separate the input manager such that it runs at all times?
 - - [ ] macos
 - - [ ] mswin
 - - [ ] thumby